Apache 2.2 on Debian Wheezy w/ PHP-FPM, FastCGI, APC and a kind of suEXEC

 @Hödlmoser: „be careful with the Alias directory-path“ – you saved my ass after hours of googl’ing.
 Stupid bug, realy 😛

-3. sarah goldfarb sagt
+3. sarah goldfarb says

 Hi sorry to bother you first of all nice post, I have already set a working lamp with php5-fpm the only problem is to be able to highlight sources with phps extensions I try your config without deny from all on *.phps files I suppose I have to do something like